-Sarrai Group, which has leased assets of the once giant company, has been conducting test runs at the mill and fixing worn-out parts that include leaking pipes.
+Sarrai Group which has leased assets of the once giant company has been conducting test runs of the mills and fixing worn-out parts including leaking pipes.

 “We embarked on the rehabilitation and maintenance of the run-down equipment two months ago and almost 80 per cent of the work is done.
-We have also started buying raw material from local farmers at Sh4,562 per tonne as part of our preparations to resume sugar production,” said the Group’s operations manager Stephen Kihumba.
+We have also started buying raw material from local farmers at Sh4,562 per tonne as part of our preparations to resume sugar production,” said Stephen Kihumba, the operations manager at Sarrai Group.

-The management has also bought 100 tractors and trailers that will be used for land preparation and improving cane delivery within the expansive Mumias sugar zone that extends to Bungoma, Busia, and Siaya counties, according to Mr Kihumba.
+The management has also bought 100 tractors and trailers that will be used for land preparation and improving cane delivery within the expansive Mumias sugar zone that extends to Bungoma, Busia, and Siaya counties according to Kihumba.
 The tractors and trailer cost the firm Sh500 million.

 “We have also embarked on an ambitious cane development project that will see us cover 1,000 acres per month.
 It is a costly venture because production cost per acre has shot up from about Sh60,000 to about Sh100,000.”

-He said they will be sourcing certified early maturing seed cane from the Sugar Research Institute in Kisumu, which has developed different varieties recommended for farmers in western Kenya.
+He said they will be sourcing certified early maturing seed cane from Sugar Research Institute in Kisumu which has developed different varieties recommended for farmers in Western Kenya.

-The factory was a hive of activity on Wednesday with workers busy identifying and replacing faulty equipment.
+The factory was a hive of activity on Wednesday with workers busy identifying faulty equipment and replacing worn-out components.

-Mr Kihumba confirmed that the issue of electricity has been addressed.
-“Clearly, we are making baby steps in reclaiming Mumias Sugar Company’s lost glory.
-We want to make sure that all set-out parameters are met, including the acquisition of requisite licenses from the county government and the National Environment Management Authority, among others.”
+Kihumba confirmed that the issue of electricity has been addressed.
+“Clearly, we are making baby steps in reclaiming Mumias Sugar Company's lost glory.
+We want to make sure that all set-out parameters are met including the acquisition of requisite licenses from the county government and the National Environment Management Authority among others,” said Kihumba.

-Sarrai Group had disclosed that 99 per cent of the company’s former employees have been retained.
-“They are helping us identify some of the challenges which we are gradually addressing as we move closer to attaining our target of reviving the sugar miller,” said Mr Kihumba.
+Sarrai Group had disclosed that 99 per cent of the company's former employees have been retained.
+“They are helping us identify some of the challenges which we area gradually addressing as we move closer to attaining our target of reviving the sugar miller,” said Kihumba.

 “Mumias sugar was a big brand.
 We don’t want to take shortcuts and give people a poor-quality product.
 It is a gradual process that will give desired results.”

-The manager acknowledged that court cases have also disrupted their plans.
+The management of Sarrai Group confessed that court cases have also disrupted their plans.
 “But we are confident they (courts) will see our determination and resolve to revive Mumias sugar.
-We respect the courts,” Mr Kihumba told The Standard at the factory precincts on Tuesday.
+We respect the courts,” Kihumba told The Standard at the factory precincts on Tuesday.

-He said the management is also worried about the cane poaching menace which could negate the company’s cane development plan.
+The management is also worried about the cane poaching menace which could negate its cane development plan.
 “We shall work closely with farmers and ensure they supply us with raw materials.”